Sylius/Sylius/docs/cookbook/administration/editing-orders.rst

 |

-Now lets go back to the customer page (where you can click ``show orders`` button) or orders page where you can search for just created order.
+Now let's go back to the customer page (where you can click the ``show orders`` button) or the orders page where you can search for the just-created order.

 Here look for ``complete`` button on payment tab: